 8.2 Using skeleton files (distributed annotated JDKs)

-The distributed annotated JDKs are distributed in another format (unfortunately).
-For the purposes for this section, we refer to them as "skeleton classes".
+The Checker Framework distribution contains annotated JDKs at the path checkers/jdk/[checker-name]/src.
+These are in another format called "skeleton classes".
 We are currently working on converting the skeleton files into stub files.